Regulating Pipeline Abandonment

 - requiring the company to undertake its work in accordance with the specifications, standards, policies, mitigation measures, procedures, and other information referred to in its application or as otherwise agreed to during the hearing.

 - applicable regulations (e.g. Section 53 of the OPR regarding company audits); and

 Officers are specialized in one or more programs including; environment, safety, pipeline integrity, security or emergency management.
 They are required to maintain an Officer designation through in-house training and a minimum annual inspection frequency.

-Documents provided by the company and the NEB's responses are posted in the NEB website's Regulatory Document Repository and are viewable by the public.
+Documents provided by the company and the NEB’s responses are posted in the NEB website’s Regulatory Document Repository and can be viewed by the public.

 The NEB monitors whether the company is complying with regulations and Orders in several ways.
-The NEB may hold compliance meetings, do inspections, audit the project, investigate any incidents, and respond to landowner concerns.
+The NEB may hold compliance meetings, do inspections, audit the project, investigate any accidents or incidents, and respond to concerns raised by landowners or others.

 Meetings will be held with a company as necessary to assess the implementation of pipeline abandonment activities.
 These meetings may address Corrective Action Plans filed by the company in response to a previous audit or inspection conducted by NEB.
 A meeting may also be a follow-up on specific implementation issues with respect to issues found during other compliance activities or recommendations made by NEB staff.

 An inspection of an abandonment project allows the NEB to observe and evaluate circumstances in the field to: